domikini/domikini.github.io/_posts/2020-02-05-Use-pass-as-secret-store-for-docker-registry.md

 7. gpg --generate-key.
 Enter your name, mail, etc. You will get gpg-id like "5BB54DF1XXXXXXXXF87XXXXXXXXXXXXXX945A".
 Copy it to clipboard.
 To show GPG key id: `gpg --list-secret-keys --keyid-format LONG`

+If entropy is needed.
+Install rng-tools in Ubuntu or rng-utils in Fedora.

 8. `pass init (paste from clipboard)`

 9. `pass insert docker-credential-helpers/docker-pass-initialized-check` and set the next password "pass is initialized" (without quotes).